kubernetes/enhancements/keps/sig-api-machinery/0015-dry-run.md

 the `dryRun` query parameter by reading the user's intent from a flag.

 For beta, we use `--server-dry-run` for `kubectl apply` to exercise server-side apply.
-This flag will be deprecated next release and removed in 2 releases.
+This flag will be deprecated next release, then removed in 2 releases.

-For GA, we'll use the existing `--dry-run` flag available on `kubectl apply`.
+For GA, we'll use the existing `--dry-run` flag available on `kubectl apply`.j

 Currently, the `--dry-run` flag is a boolean for subcommands including `kubectl apply` and `kubectl create`.

-We'll extend the flag to accept strings for new options `client` and `server` for selecting client-side and server-side behavior.
-For backwards compatibility, we'll continue to default to `--dry-run=true` as the default, which is equivalent to `--dry-run=client`.
+We'll extend the flag to accept strings for new options for selecting client-side and server-side behavior: `client`, `server`, and `none`.

+For backwards compatibility, we'll continue to default the value for `--dry-run` to `--dry-run=client`, which is equivalent to the existing behavior for `--dry-run=true`.

-The boolean values for `--dry-run` will be deprecated and removed in 2 releases.
+The boolean values for `--dry-run` will be deprecated next release, then removed in 2 releases.